Spencerk13/cse-210/jump_game/README.md

 - Puzzle:
-1. Responsibilities - randomly chooses a word from a list.
+1. Responsibilities - Randomly chooses a word from a list.
+Displays the length of the puzzle and puts the letter in everytime the user guesses a letter correctly.

 2. Behavior's:
     a.
 Retrieve the word chosen - self._get_puzzle()
     b.
 Get the size of the puzzle - self._puzzle_size()
+    c.
+Show the puzzle - display_puzzle()

 3. Status:
     a.
 Puzzle - self._puzzle(class)